 Eyeglasses are one of the few accessories that have a specific purpose beyond just looking good.
 Many of us need them to see distant objects or to read small print, especially as we age.
-Despite their importance in our lives, most people know very little about their eyewear, such as the different parts and functions of an eyeglass frame.
+Despite their importance in our lives, most people know very little about their eyewear, such as the various parts and functions of an eyeglass frame.

 While it may seem like there’s no reason to know these details about your glasses, basic knowledge of parts of glasses can help you to fix them if something happens.
 It can also help you determine whether they can be fixed, or if it’s time for a replacement pair.